-Senate Bill 1 (The Road Repair and Accountability Act of 2017) is a historic transportation measure that will provide over \$50 billion in the next decade to maintain and improve California's transportation system.
-Over the next ten years, SB 1 sets-aside approximately \$7.6 billion for rail and transit investments, and within that amount, approximately \$440 million is directed specifically to commuter rail and intercity rail.
+SB 1 is a historic transportation measure that will provide over \$54 billion by 2027 to maintain and improve California's transportation system.
+Over the first ten years, SB 1 sets-aside approximately \$7.7 billion for rail and transit investments, and within that amount, approximately \$454 million is directed specifically to commuter rail and intercity rail.
 The scope of these guidelines is limited to the funding directed to commuter rail and intercity rail in section 99312.3 of the Public Utility Code, as added by SB 1.
 Similar to the State Transit Assistance program, these funds may be used for both operations and capital improvements.
 For the purpose of these guidelines, these commuter rail and intercity rail funds are referred to as State Rail Assistance (SRA).

-State Rail Assistance will benefit the public by providing the state's commuter and intercity rail agencies with dependable supplemental revenue that is flexible to invest in the most cost-effective manner to improve rail service including, but not limited to the following:
+SRA benefits the public by providing the state's commuter and intercity rail agencies with dependable supplemental revenue that is flexible to invest in the most cost-effective manner to improve rail service including, but not limited to the following:

-- 1. Operations funding for expanded service, outreach, increased customer amenities, and discounted tickets, with a purpose of increasing ridership - 2.
-Capital investments such as new and cleaner-emissions rolling stock (to increase capacity and reduce emissions), as well as track and station investments (which will reduce travel times, delays, improve accessibility and enhance the customer experience).
+- 1. Operations funding for expanded service, outreach, increased customer amenities, and discounted tickets, with a purpose of increasing ridership. - 2.
+Capital investments, such as new and cleaner-emissions rolling stock (to increase capacity and reduce emissions), as well as track and station investments (which will reduce travel times, delays, improve accessibility and enhance the customer experience).

-Public Utility Code section 99312.3 continuously appropriates the revenue received from a 0.5 percent sales tax on diesel fuel to State Rail Assistance.
-This revenue is estimated to be approximately \$25 million in 2017-18, \$39 million in 2018-19, and \$41 million in 2019-20.
-These revenue numbers are provided for planning purposes only.
-The estimates are based on the Department of Finance's May Revision Budget Forecast from May 2017 and future budgets forecasts will include new revenue estimates.
+Public Utility Code section 99312.3 continuously appropriates the revenue received from a 1⁄2 percent sales tax on diesel fuel to SRA.
+This revenue is estimated to be approximately \$45 million in 2020-21, and increase to approximately \$50 million in 2024-25, totaling approximately \$237 million over the five-year period.
+These revenue numbers are provided for planning purposes only, based on estimates developed in May of 2019, and are subject to change.

-Public Utility Code section 99312.3 directs 50 percent of State Rail Assistance to intercity rail agencies, 50 percent to commuter rail agencies, and allows loans among agencies within each category.
-For commuter rail, statute directs an equal split of the funding from 2018-19 and 2019-20 to the state's five commuter rail providers.
-Future guidelines will define the distribution formula for 2020-21 and thereafter.
+Public Utility Code section 99312.3 directs 50 percent of SRA to intercity rail agencies, 50 percent to commuter rail agencies, and allows loans among agencies within each category.
+For commuter rail, statute directed an equal split of the funding from 2018-19 and 2019-20 to the state's five commuter rail providers.
+These amended guidelines define the distribution formula for 2020-21 and thereafter, which is based on an equal distribution of the first \$17.5 million of commuter rail annual revenues among the five agencies, and the balance of revenue allocated on a statistical formula based on National Transit Database-reported statistics.
 For intercity rail, statute directs a minimum of 25 percent of funding to each of the state's three intercity rail corridors with regularly scheduled service.
-CalSTA will determine the allocation of the remaining 25 percent.
+CalSTA determines the distribution of the remaining 25 percent through a separate process that is documented prior to each call for projects.

-Based on statutory requirements and the May 2017 revenue forecast, allocations are expected as follows:
+Based on statutory requirements and the current revenue forecast, allocations are expected as follows: